As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Crystals form inside a geode because of passing hydrothermal solutions or groundwater precipitation.
 When hydrothermal fluids enriched in elements necessary for crystal growth or groundwater reach the voids in the rocks, mineral starts to crystallize.

-Free space inside the geode lets the minerals inside the bubble form perfect crystals without any obstacles.
+Free space inside the geode lets the minerals inside the bubble form perfect crystals without obstacles.
 Crystal growth occurs from the outer part of the geode towards the center.

 Shifting in the chemical composition of the feeding solution will find its reflection in different colors of bands inside the geode.